 - Within India dial 100 or 108 for police and 101 or 108 for any medical or fire emergencies.

-- Do not entertain any strangers while travelling by train.
+- Do not entertain any strangers while traveling by train.
 Also, chain-lock your luggage for safety.

 14. Packing Essentials